Profile Hidden Markov Models#

 HMMER implements an acceleration pipeline using several scoring algorithms.
 Parameters for MSV (the Multi ungapped Segment Viterbi) are saved independently to the

-handle, while the rest of the profile is saved tofh_profile
+fh_filterhandle, while the rest of the profile is saved tofh_profile.

 - bias_b#